 How do I recover financially and emotionally from a business failure?

-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.Seek the aid of wise advisors.
+Join us at Entrepreneur magazine's Growth Conference, Dec.
+15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
+Register here for exclusive pricing, available only for a limited time.Seek the aid of wise advisors.
 Your situation has taken a toll on all areas of your life, so you will be re-building in all areas of your life.
 Start by seeking the counsel of a person knowledgeable in financial matters.
 You might start with SCORE, the Service Corps of Retired Executives, or the small business center at a local university.
 You may want to consider entering short-term therapy.
 A skilled therapist will be able to help you refocus so that you can learn from your mistakes and move forward.
 You still possess the same skills and traits that brought you success.
 You just need to tap into them again.

 Ironically, those who have the greatest successes in business also typically experience failures often too.
 In hindsight, the worst thing that ever happened can turn out to be the best.
 Ever heard the story about the boy who gets a donkey and the townspeople all think how lucky he is?
 He ended up falling off the donkey and became lame, reversing what all the townspeople thought of him.
 Then a war broke out and the other young men in the town were forced to go off to war and die.
 But the boy, now a young man, is spared from war because of his handicap.

 Now is not the time to distance yourself from family and friends.
 You need your support system more then ever.
 This is a wonderful opportunity to see who your real friends are.
 Reaching out is the answer.
 Brainstorm with everyone you know.
 Then quietly and slowly select your course of action.
 Embrace those in your inner circle.
 They will celebrate with you again when this detour is done and so will I. Please keep me posted.